isaacs/node-lru-cache/README.md

 #### Note: `fetch()` calls are inflight-unique

-If you call `fetch()` multiple times with the same key value, then every call after the first will return the same promise, _even if they have different settings that would otherwise change the behvavior of the fetch_, such as `noDeleteOnFetchRejection` or `ignoreFetchAbort`.
+If you call `fetch()` multiple times with the same key value, then every call after the first will resolve on the same promise<sup>1</sup>,
+_even if they have different settings that would otherwise change the behvavior of the fetch_, such as `noDeleteOnFetchRejection` or `ignoreFetchAbort`.

 In most cases, this is not a problem (in fact, only fetching something once is what you probably want, if you're caching in